 Q. What value do Ubiquity competency-based badges have?

 A. Ubiquity badges, unlike many badges out there, will be tied into a rigorous competence, assessment and credentialing framework.
 They really mean something.
 They show somebody what competence you have actually demonstrated, as well as the evidence you needed to produce in order to be awarded the badge.
 Ubiquity badges are part of Ubiquity UbiCert Global Standard Credentials ®, which means that they are tied into industry standards for competence and credentials.
 The badges are benchmarked to the Australian national qualification framework which has official correlates to the European Qualification Framework (ESCO) and the ASEAN qualifications framework.
 This makes it possible to map your competence portfolio to qualifications around the world.
 You can share them to your LinkedIn profile, with a direct link back to a dedicated page about the badge.
 With employers ever more interested in competencies, your Ubiquity UbiCert® badges seriously increase your employability.
-The following government departments, universities and employers have used the same validated competency credentialing system through our partner SkillsBook that is used at Ubiquity:
+The following government departments, universities and employers have used the same validated competency credentialing system through SkillsBook that is used at Ubiquity: